mongodb/docs/source/includes/api/list-tables/backup-config/response-body-onprem.rst

      - Flag that indicates if encryption is enabled for the backup configuration.
 You must include the **syncSource** field when enabling encryption for a backup configuration.
-For existing backups in a project, enabling encryption requires an initial backup sync to recreate the backups’ head databases.
+For existing backups in a project, enabling encryption requires an :term:`initial sync` to recreate the backups’ head databases.

    * - excludedNamespaces
      - array of strings